jbocciadev/brick/README.md

   ![Infocards](/assets/images/media/facts.PNG)

 ## Testing
+Based on the data presented by [Statcounter](https://gs.statcounter.com/browser-market-share), the browsers selected for testing are:
+  - Chrome.
+  - Safari.
+  - Edge.
+  - Firefox.
+  - Chrome for mobile.
+  - Safari for mobile.

 ### __Site elements:__
   - #### Favicon
     - Check that the favicon is displayed correctly in different web browsers:
-      - Chrome for desktop.
-      - Chrome for mobile.
-      - Safari for mobile.

   - #### Navigation links
     - Check that hyperlinks behind logo and navigation bar are fully functional.